sonos/torch-to-nnef/docs/tutos/1_getting_started.md

 ```

 This code is responsible to load, declutter and optimize the model.
-We can now prepare image to be ingested by the neural network:
+Prepare image to be ingested by the neural network:

 ```rust title="main.rs (part 4)"
     // open image, resize it and make a Tensor out of it